thindil/tashy/README.md

   Tk GUI in the Ada code.
 At this moment it is a low level binding only to tooltip package.
 If you want binding to any other package from this library, feel free to [open an issue](https://github.com/thindil/tashy/issues/new) with it.
+* Msgcat - Requires Tcl binding.
+Allows create multi-language text messages.
+  At this moment it is a low level binding to a few msgcat commands - mostly works like standard Tcl commands.
+If you want binding to any other command from this package, please [open an issue](https://github.com/thindil/tashy/issues/new) with it.

 ## Build the library from sources